-Remember a while ago when I went to Poland to visit the Auschwitz concentration/extermination camp?
-I stayed there for a few days and made a short video, my way of dealing with it, I guess.
-Anyway before I left, I did another thing: I bought a bunch of Polish vodka.
+Before I left, I did another thing: I bought a bunch of Polish vodka.
 It was a simple procedure: I basically went to a grocery store and put bottle after bottle into my shopping cart.
 But that wasn’t all of it.
-One bottle that was somehow special to me was this one: Exclusive Kosher vodka, imported from Israel.
+There was one bottle of vodka that somehow seemed special to me: Exclusive Kosher, imported from Israel.